Full Ellipsoid Embeddings and Toric Mutations: Symplectic Tropical Curves in Almost Toric Fibrations

 \subsection{Combinatorial background for triangular shaped ATFs}

-From \cite{Vi16a}, consider the ATBD of triangular shape for a Del Pezzo surface containing the $\Tpqr$ monotone Lagrangian torus as a visible fibre, i.e., not inside a cut.
-This is related to the Markov type equation:
+As in \cite{Vianna3} consider the ATBD of triangular shape for a Del Pezzo surface containing the monotone Lagrangian torus $\Tpqr$ as a visible fibre, i.e., not inside a cut.
+This ATBD is related to the Markov type equation:

-where $G = \sqrt{dn_1n_2n_3}$, $d$ is the degree of the corresponding Del Pezzo.
+where $G = \sqrt{dn_1n_2n_3}$ and $d$ is the degree of the corresponding Del Pezzo.
 These equations yield the Diophantine equations in Subsection \ref{ssec:ArithmeticSymington}.
-In \cite{Vi16a}, it is shown that $n_1p^2$, $n_2q^2$ and $n_3r^2$ correspond to the determinant of the primitive vectors associated with the corners of the corresponding ATBD.
+In \cite{Vianna3}, it is shown that $n_1p^2$, $n_2q^2$ and $n_3r^2$ correspond to the determinant of the primitive vectors associated with the corners of the corresponding ATBD.

-Forcing the common edge of the corners corresponding to $n_2q^2$ and $n_3r^2$ to be horizontal, we get that the cuts and the primitive vectors of the remaining edges are as illustrated in Figure \ref{fig:CornATBD}, where we name $(l,q)$ and $(m,r)$ the direction of the cuts -- compare with \cite[Figure~13]{Symington} and \cite[Proposition~2.2, Figure~2]{Vi14}.
+Forcing the common edge of the corners corresponding to $n_2q^2$ and $n_3r^2$ to be horizontal, we get that the cuts and the primitive vectors of the remaining edges are as illustrated in Figure \ref{fig:CornATBD}, where we name $(l,q)$ and $(m,r)$ the direction of the cuts -- compare with \cite[Figure~13]{Symington} and \cite[Proposition~2.2, Figure~2]{Vianna2}.
 The condition that the third determinant is $n_1p^2$ then becomes:

 This yields the equalities

 and upon dividing by $n_2n_3qr$, we obtain

 Equation \eqref{eq:lm} is used to build symplectic-tropical curves in the $\varepsilon$-neighborhood depicted in Figure \ref{fig:CornATBD}.